Two Bitcoin-related alleged drug traffickers living large and spending above their reported incomes

 You can watch one of Mr. Karagiozis’ self-promotional videos, below, called “Lifestyle of a Hustler” in which he shows viewers his luxury cars and his estate (all now seized by the government as proceeds of crime).

-- Person who is flush with cash
+- Person who is flush with cash inconsistent with salary

-- Buying or leasing Lambos and other expensive cars
+- Buying or leasing Lambos and other expensive cars inconsistent with salary

-- Sudden wealth
+- Sudden unexplained wealth

 - Spending above reported income

-- Bitcoin OTC activities
+- Bitcoin OTC activities inconsistent with salary

 - Renting or buying expensive mansions with closed gates (privacy to run illegal operations)